fbettag/freebsd-kvm-image-builder/README.md

 This will download an ISO, created a customized layout with installerconfig, install the Triton guesttools then build the custom ISO.

-To build the FreeBSD KVM image run the `create-image` script:
+To build the HardenedBSD KVM image run the `create-image` script:

 ```
 ./create-image -i <ISO> -n <IMAGE_NAME> -d <DESC> -u <HOMEPAGE> -o <OWNER_UUID> -p <IP> -m NETMASK -g <GATEWAY> -v <VLAN_ID> -U <NETWORK_UUID>